When you compliment someone on their energy, or even notice someone else’s energy, what are you really saying?

 In order for your body to rest and digest, it needs to feel calm and serene about the status of the things in your life garden — your self-esteem, your career, your marriage, your kids, your passions, your hobbies, your physical capabilities.

-That requires balance, and balance requires energy flow.
+That requires balance, and that requires energy flow.